Yahyak-05/IT-TroubleShooting-Lab/README.md

 7. Have the user sign out and sign back in after permission changes.
 8. Review share permissions and NTFS permissions if access still fails.

-### Resolution
-The user was added to the appropriate security group and access was restored.

 ---